-The notice period depends on the employee’s length of time at the company:
+The minimum notice period in Turkey is based on the employee’s length of service with the company:

 N/A